Heat modulated affine stochastic volatility models for forward curve dynamics: Finite-Rank Approximations of Heat-Modulated Affine SV Models

 \section{Finite-Rank Approximations of Heat-Modulated Affine SV Models}

-In this section, we examine the joint stochastic covariance model $(f_{t}, \sigma_{t}^{2})_{t \geq 0}$, where $(f_{t})_{t \geq 0}$ represents the mild solution to the HJMM equation~\eqref{eq:HJMM-SDE} modulated by a stochastic volatility process $(\sigma_{t})_{t \geq 0}$.
-We define $(\sigma_{t})_{t \geq 0}$ as the square-root process of an irregular affine process $(X_{t})_{t \geq 0}$ on $\cHplus$, associated with the admissible parameter set $(b, \mathbf{B}, m, \mu)$, the existence of which is guaranteed by Theorem~\ref{thm:main-convergence}.
-The main result of this section is that the joint model $(f_{t}, \sigma_{t}^{2})_{t \geq 0}$ satisfies an affine transform formula (see Theorem~\ref{thm:heat-affine-model} below) and can be approximated by finite-rank affine stochastic covariance models via a spectral Galerkin approximation of the generalized mild Riccati equations (see Theorem~\ref{thm:finite-dim-approx-ScoV} below).
+In this section, we examine the joint stochastic covariance model $(f_{t}, X_{t})_{t \geq 0}$, where $(f_{t})_{t \geq 0}$ represents the mild solution to the HJMM equation~\eqref{eq:HJMM-SDE} modulated by a stochastic volatility process $(\sigma_{t})_{t \geq 0}$ satisfying $X_t=\sigma_t\sigma_t^*$ in the $H$-valued formulation.
+The covariance process $(X_t)_{t\ge0}$ is an irregular affine process on $\cHplus$, associated with the admissible parameter set $(b,\mathbf B,m,\mu)$, whose existence is guaranteed by Theorem~\ref{thm:main-convergence}.
+The main result of this section is that the joint model $(f_t,X_t)_{t\ge0}$ admits an affine transform formula once the $H$-valued stochastic convolution is well defined (the accompanying Feynman--Kac martingale identity for the affine covariance process is provided by Proposition~\ref{prop:affine-fk}), see Theorem~\ref{thm:heat-affine-model} below, and that the associated affine transform is stable under finite-rank approximations of the covariance process via a spectral Galerkin approximation of the generalized mild Riccati equations (see Theorem~\ref{thm:finite-dim-approx-ScoV} below).
 We conclude this section with an example of heat-modulated affine stochastic volatility models, as well as an application of the theory to the pricing of options written on \emph{power flow forwards}.